Nissan Versa Note Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Nissan Versa Note are $1,334 a year including full coverage.
-Comprehensive costs approximately $250, collision insurance costs $474, and liability insurance costs $452.
-Liability-only coverage costs as little as $504 a year, and high-risk coverage costs around $2,900.
-16-year-old drivers pay the highest rates at up to $5,112 a year.
+Estimated insurance rates for a Nissan Versa Note are $1,334 a year for full coverage insurance.
+Comprehensive insurance costs approximately $250, collision costs $474, and liability costs $452.
+Liability-only insurance costs as little as $504 a year, with high-risk driver insurance costing $2,900 or more.
+Teenage drivers pay the most at $5,112 a year or more.

 Average premium for full coverage: $1,334

-Full coverage includes $500 deductible amounts, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Versa Note models.
+Estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all 50 states and for different Versa Note trim levels.

 Use the form below to get customized rates for your location.